 My key elements are sales and marketing, that it’s not an engine.
 A lot of people look at their problem statement and say, “Man, I don’t have an engine, let alone underperforming.”
 Well, that’s their version of their problem.
-The core problem is my sales and marketing engine is underperforming.
-Now that could be caused marketing’s skills and language aren’t up to par, it could be because sales’ skills and language are not up to par, by the way I’m processed for both.
+The core problem is “my sales and marketing engine is underperforming”.
+Now that could be caused by Marketing’s skills and language not being up to par, it could be because Sales’ skills and language are not up to par, by the way, I’m open to both.
 It could be that sales and marketing lack a clear and combined process.

 As you know Funnel Plan is a great way to capture your objectives, your strategy, your velocity and the tactics that sales and marketing are going to use to earn the right to serve new customers.
 Today we’re talking about the problem and how we get the problem agreed with the prospect and, in particular, the problem as we see it, not just gee what problems do you have because it is potential that we have problems that we don’t want to focus on because we can’t uniquely solve them.
 Rather we are trying to get them troubled about the problem that we uniquely solve.
 So it’s a very directed conversation.